openthread/ot-docs/site/en/guides/pyspinel/configure-wireshark.md

 ## Configure Wireshark RSSI

-To display the received signal strength indicator (RSSI) in Wireshark:
+To display RSSI in Wireshark:

 1. Select **Preferences...** and expand the **Protocols** section, then click **IEEE 802.15.4**.